Bethe–Salpeter equation

-In quantum theory, bound states are objects with lifetimes that are much longer than the time-scale of the interaction ruling their structure (otherwise they are called resonances).
-Thus the constituents interact essentially infinitely many times.
-By summing up, infinitely many times, all possible interactions that can occur between the two constituents, the Bethe–Salpeter equation is a tool to calculate properties of bound states.
-Its solution, the Bethe–Salpeter amplitude, is a description of the bound state under consideration.
+In quantum theory, bound states are composite physical systems with lifetime significantly longer than the time scale of the interaction breaking their structure (otherwise the physical systems under consideration are called resonances), thus allowing ample time for constituents to interact.
+By accounting all possible interactions that can occur between the two constituents, the BSE is a tool to calculate properties of deep-bound states.
+The BSA as Its solution encodes the structure of the bound state under consideration.

-As it can be derived via identifying bound-states with poles in the S-matrix, it can be connected to the quantum theoretical description of scattering processes and Green's functions.
+As it can be derived via identifying bound-states with poles in the S-matrix of the 4-point function involving the constituent particles, the equation is related to the quantum-field description of scattering processes applying Green's functions.

-The Bethe–Salpeter equation is a general quantum field theoretical tool, thus applications for it can be found in any quantum field theory.
-Some examples are positronium (bound state of an electron–positron pair), excitons (bound states of an electron–hole pairs), and mesons (as quark-antiquark bound states).
+As a general-purpose tool the applications of the BSE can be found in most quantum field theories.
+Examples include positronium (bound state of an electron–positron pair), excitons (bound states of an electron–hole pairs), and mesons (as quark-antiquark bound states).

-Even for simple systems such as the positronium, the equation cannot be solved exactly, although in principle it can be formulated exactly.
-A classification of the states can be achieved without the need for an exact solution.
-If one of the particles is significantly more massive than the other, the problem is considerably simplified as one solves the Dirac equation for the lighter particle under the external potential of the heavier particle.
+Even for simple systems such as the positronium, the equation cannot be solved exactly under quantum electrodynamics (QED), despite its exact formulation.
+A reduction of the equation can be achieved without the exact solution.
+In the case where particle-pair production can be ignored, if one of the two fermion constituent is significantly more massive than the other, the system is simplified into the Dirac equation for the light particle under the external potential of the heavy one.